 When developing your campaign, think of a snappy hashtag to use.
 This should be something that people can include in their posts so that others can quickly find related information.
 Take a look to make sure your hashtag is fairly unique so that it isn't confused with one already in use, and choose a few keywords that help broaden the reach of your campaign.
 For example, if your appeal is for a new playground you could include the keywords #playground, #school, #appeal in your social media messaging.

-Create a calendar for your social media posts and decide what you will post when, where and to which audience sector – parents, students, businesses, etc. You will want to warm-up your supporters prior to campaign launch, make a big splash on the day of launch, then post a variety of communications throughout the campaign to maintain engagement.
-Think of your post-campaign communications too – for example, how you intend to show your supporters what impact your project has had.
+Create a calendar for your social media posts and decide what you will post when, where and to which audience sector - parents, students, businesses, etc. You will want to warm-up your supporters prior to campaign launch, make a big splash on the day of launch, then post a variety of communications throughout the campaign to maintain engagement.
+Think of your post-campaign communications too - for example, how you intend to show your supporters what impact your project has had.
 This will increase their affinity to your cause, and mean they are more likely to help in the future.
-Click here for guidance on scheduling a campaign.
+Read guidance on how to schedule a campaign.

 Use a mixture of 'asks', together with examples of how the fundraising will help, and other engagement tools such as creating events or groups that your supporters can join.
 Varying the content will mean that you are less likely to have people switching off, and more likely to get your active supporters sharing your content throughout your campaign.
 Some good ways to do this are to use loss-aversion messaging such as 'Don't miss your chance to help' or examples of how funding will help, or has helped before.